-Streaming giant Netflix (NASDAQ:NFLX) seems like a ridiculously logical play on the coronavirus outbreak.
-And by ridiculous, I just mean that it seems too good to be true.
-With schools and businesses shutting down, many have nothing left but time on their hands.
+Streaming giant Netflix (NASDAQ:NFLX) seemed like a ridiculously logical play on the coronavirus outbreak.
+And by ridiculous, I just mean that it appeared too good to be true.
+With schools and businesses shutting down, many had nothing left but time on their hands.
 What better way to spend it then binge-watching your favorite shows?
-That’s the intuitive narrative behind NFLX stock.
+That was the intuitive narrative behind NFLX stock.

 Trade Desk (TTD)

 For those in the know, Trade Desk (NASDAQ:TTD) is an incredibly compelling name that will advantage the transition from linear television to connected TV.
 With the cord-cutting phenomenon accelerating, advertisers are scrambling to effectively reach their audience under this paradigm shift.
 Trade Desk specializes in maximizing those ad dollars through a combination of market research and data science.

 Unsurprisingly, TTD stock has ranked highly among most lists of stocks to buy.
 Furthermore, the underlying company blitzkrieged their latest earnings report, exceeding targets for both profitability and revenue.
 As well, management promised to make strong investments in high-growth areas, including global expansion.